 At times, the experience of listening to Guesswork is akin to sitting in a sleek, state-of-the-art departure lounge, unsure of quite where you’re waiting to go.
 It’s a feeling that finds its purest expression amid the pensive stabs and brittle snare cracks that measure out The Afterlife’s hungover existential audit and Remains – the latter one of two songs on the record co-written by Lloyd’s old Commotions colleague Blair Cowan.
-Over a synergy of rapt synths and slight guitar, the song finds Lloyd riding the seemingly sudden realisation that “we’re nothing to no-one” – a rueful inversion of the sentiments parlayed on 1990’s Don’t Look Back (“When you’re nothing to no one/And you’re less to your kin…”) “When I was 27,” notes Lloyd, “The concept of the washed up older guy seemed very entertaining.”
+Over a synergy of rapt synths and exquisite saxophone, the song finds Lloyd riding the seemingly sudden realisation that “we’re nothing to no-one” – a rueful inversion of the sentiments parlayed on 1990’s Don’t Look Back (“When you’re nothing to no one/And you’re less than you can…”) “When I was 27,” notes Lloyd, “The concept of the washed up older guy seemed very enter-taining.”

 And now?
 And now, he says, “I’m starting to think that old age could be a lot more fun than middle age.
 Because really what have we got to lose?”
 Certainly those sentiments are borne out by some of the brighter, poppier arrangements on Guesswork.
 With its neon Oberheim twinkle pushed to the fore, the unguarded intimacies of Moments & Whatnot seem to locate a blissful equidistant point between The Man Machine-vintage Kraftwerk and Robyn.
 Float that comparison past Lloyd Cole, and he’s anything but perturbed.
 “That’s great.
 Robyn has made probably my favourite music of the last fifteen years.
 I think she’s a genius; she’s almost the Prince of her generation.”
 Further ramping up the melodic quotient is an sublime slice of mid-life synth-pop which answers to the name of Violins.
 Were it not for the unmistakeable voice that hits the ground running with the lines, “The missile leaves the car/Flies through the window pane”, you might be forgiven for thinking you’d taken a left turn into the new Pet Shop Boys album.
-“Well, one of the glorious things about pop is that you have this wonderful uplifting noise which can actually address some fairly challenging issues and sometimes can do so quite elegantly.
-That’s something to aspire to.”
+“Well, one of the glorious things about pop is that you have this wonderful up-lifting art form which can actually deal with some fairly challenging issues and sometimes can do so quite elegantly.
+That’s what my favourite pop stars do.”